gretaja/pyvisdmc/doc/components.md

 ### Talks to
-Energies data processing/plot creation components Navigation component
+Energies data processing/plot creation components Interface component
-Main menu component
+"Main menu" component

 ### Side effects
 If user enters the names of the plots they want to create successfully, they are presented with the results display for their selected plots